Nitemice/archidekt-backup-gas/README.md

 - `userId`: User ID of the Archidekt user whose deck lists are being exported.
     This can be found by navigating to the user's profile page, and grabbing the ID from the tail of the URL.
+- `outputFormat`: An array indicating the desired output format(s).
+    Valid values are:
-- `saveAsJson`: This will export each deck as raw, (mostly) unedited JSON file, direct from the API.
-This is useful if you want to capture some details of the cards or deck that are not preserved by the text format.
+    * `json` - Raw, (mostly) unedited JSON file, direct from the API.
+        This is useful if you want to capture some details of the cards or deck that are not preserved by the other formats.
-- `saveAsTxt`: This will export each deck as a text file, in the format of Archidekt's edit view, preserving all categories & edition information.
+    * `archidekt` - A text file, in the format of Archidekt's Deck Edit view, preserving all categories & edition information.
+    * `basic` - A text file that only includes the mainboard and sideboard, which can be imported into MTGO.
-- `backupDir`: The ID of the Google Drive directory, where exported maps should be stored.
+- `backupDir`: The ID of the Google Drive directory, where exported data should be stored.
 This can be found by navigating to the folder, and grabbing the ID from the tail of the URL.